awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-redact-pii.md

 ## Next steps<a name="ol-pii-next-steps"></a>

 After completing this tutorial, you can further explore the following related use cases:
-+ You can create multiple S3 Object Lambda access points and enable them with prebuilt Lambda functions that are configured differently to redact specific types of PII depending on the data accessors' business needs\.
++ You can create multiple S3 Object Lambda Access Points and enable them with prebuilt Lambda functions that are configured differently to redact specific types of PII depending on the data accessors' business needs\.

-  Each type of user assumes an IAM role and only has access to one S3 Object Lambda access point \(managed through IAM policies\)\.
-Then, you attach each `ComprehendPiiRedactionS3ObjectLambda` Lambda function configured for a different redaction use case to a different S3 Object Lambda access point\.
-For each S3 Object Lambda access point, you can have a supporting S3 access point to read data from an S3 bucket that stores the shared dataset\.
+  Each type of user assumes an IAM role and only has access to one S3 Object Lambda Access Point \(managed through IAM policies\)\.
+Then, you attach each `ComprehendPiiRedactionS3ObjectLambda` Lambda function configured for a different redaction use case to a different S3 Object Lambda Access Point\.
+For each S3 Object Lambda Access Point, you can have a supporting S3 access point to read data from an S3 bucket that stores the shared dataset\.

   For more information about how to create an S3 bucket policy that allows users to read from the bucket only through S3 access points, see [Configuring IAM policies for using access points](access-points-policies.md)\.

-  For more information about how to grant a user permission to access the Lambda function, the S3 access point, and the S3 Object Lambda access point, see [Configuring IAM policies for Object Lambda access points](olap-policies.md)\.
+  For more information about how to grant a user permission to access the Lambda function, the S3 access point, and the S3 Object Lambda Access Point, see [Configuring IAM policies for Object Lambda Access Points](olap-policies.md)\.
 + You can build your own Lambda function and use S3 Object Lambda with your customized Lambda function to meet your specific data needs\.

   For example, to explore various data values, you can use S3 Object Lambda and your own Lambda function that uses additional [Amazon Comprehend features](http://aws.amazon.com/comprehend/features/), such as entity recognition, key phrase recognition, sentiment analysis, and document classification, to process data\.
 You can also use S3 Object Lambda together with [Amazon Comprehend Medical](http://aws.amazon.com/comprehend/medical/), a HIPAA\-eligible NLP service, to analyze and extract data in a context\-aware manner\.